 The entire fracking process — from drilling a well to dealing with the resulting toxic waste — endangers our water and the health of our communities.
 There is clear evidence of the growing damage caused by fracking:

 - Fracking makes people sick.
-Some people who live near fracking sites have become seriously ill from polluted air and contaminated water.
-Others can light their tap on fire due to the amount of methane in their water.
+Some people who live near fracking sites have beome seriously ill from polluted air and contaminated water.
+Others can light their tap water on fire due to the amount of methane in the water.

 Why Should We Ban Fracking?